Forehead Wrinkles – How To Get Rid Of Them

-Botox lasts about 3 – 4 months, but you may find that you’ll require less frequent treatment over time.
+Results usually lasts about 3 – 4 months, but you may find that you’ll require less frequent treatment over time.

 Chemical peels come in three strengths, with the strongest peel able to treat deep forehead wrinkles, acne scarring and uneven skin tone.

 All peels have the same premise; they chemically exfoliate old skin cells, while stimulating new skin cell growth.

 The depth of the peel refers to how many layers of skin is treated – superficial peels deal with just the top layer of skin.
 It’s a fairly quick procedure with little downtime.
 Since they’re mild, a superficial chemical peel can become part of your regular skincare regime, helping to reduce very fine lines and wrinkles.